 Short-Term Pediatric Occupational Therapy Goals

-- Learning the ABC’s.
+- Learning the alphabet

-- Learning to dress.
+- Learning to dress

-- Plays with toys.
+- Playing with toys

-- Cuts shapes out of paper.
+- Cutting shapes out of paper

-- Picks up small items.
+- Picking up small items

-- Draws basic shapes.
+- Drawing basic shapes

 Long-Term Pediatric Occupational Therapy Goals

-- Learns how to read.
+- Learning how to read

-- Speaks without stuttering.
+- Speaking without stuttering

-- Has hand/eye coordination.
+- Developing hand/eye coordination

 Occupational therapy is a major benefit to those living with disabilities, both adults and children.
 Setting short- and long-term goals helps the patient move forward and see progress, such as improved range of motion or the loss of a stutter.
-Functioning independently is important to the majority of people, and setting these goals can help the patient achieve that overall goal of a healthy, “normal,” life.
+Functioning independently is important to the majority of people, and setting these goals can help the patient achieve that overall goal of a healthy, fulfilling life.